clarkmaio/clarkmaio.github.io_backup/pages/ProjectEuler.md

 The last value of the sum can be expressed in general as `floor(N/3)` (i.e. floor approximation of `N/3`).

-This observation is very useful since it let us compute the term very fast using an analytical formula:
+This observation is very useful since it let us compute the term very fast using the formula:
 ```math
 3 \cdot \left( \textit{floor}\left( \frac{N}{3} \right) \cdot \frac{\left( \textit{floor}\left( \frac{N}{3} \right) + 1 \right)}{2} \right)
 ```